21bcs9782/personality-prediction/README.md

 # Personality Prediction Analyzer

-The Personality Prediction Analyzer is a tool developed by Manas Prakash Katuri that predicts personality traits based on the input text provided by the user.
+The Personality Prediction Analyzer is a tool developed by Sonia Beniwal that predicts personality traits based on the input text provided by the user.
 This tool utilizes natural language processing techniques, sentiment analysis, and word frequency analysis to analyze the text and generate insights into the user's personality.

 ## Features
 - Predicts personality traits such as optimism, critical thinking, and extraversion.